 A successful islet cell transplant can significantly improve the quality of life for a person with diabetes.
 But researchers do not call islet cell transplantation a real diabetes cure.

-Islet transplants in the UK have been shown to reduce a person's risk of severe hypos from 23 a year to fewer than one.
+Islet transplants in the UK have been shown to reduce a person's risk of severe hypos from 23 a year to less than one.